vms10/worm_exp_chemotaxis/README.md

 # Experience dependent behavior in C. elegans
- Code to run the simulations proposed in: María Sol Vidal-Saez, Oscar Vilarroya, and Jordi Garcia-Ojalvo.
-A Multiscale Sensorimotor Model of Experience-Dependent Behavior in a Minimal Organism.
+Code to reproduce the simulations and figures in the following paper:

+**María Sol Vidal-Saez**, Oscar Vilarroya, Jordi Garcia-Ojalvo, A multiscale sensorimotor model of experience-dependent behavior in a minimal organism, *Biophysical Journal*, Volume 123, Issue 12 (2024).

+See [paper](https://www.sciencedirect.com/science/article/abs/pii/S0006349524003229) for more details.

 ## Organization